pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ### How do I change my campaign?

-Simply choose another campaign in Settings > Pardot Settings and click 'Save Settings'.
+Simply choose another campaign in Settings > Account Engagement Settings and click 'Save Settings'.

 ### Some of my form is cut off.
 What should I do?

 Since every WordPress theme is different, embedded forms won't always automatically fit.
-You'll want to make a Pardot Layout Template specifically for your WordPress theme:
+You'll want to make a Account Engagement Layout Template specifically for your WordPress theme:

-1. Go to <a href="https://pi.pardot.com/form" target="_blank">Forms</a> in Pardot.
+1. Go to <a href="https://pi.pardot.com/form" target="_blank">Forms</a> in Account Engagement.
 Find and edit the form that needs updating.
 1. Click ahead to the 'Look and Feel' step of the wizard and select the 'Styles' tab.
 1. Set 'Label Alignment' to 'Above' and click 'Confirm and Save.'.
 1. Click the link to the layout template being used by the form.